codekirei/type-iterator/readme.md

 ### typeIterator.exclude(types, cb)

-Iterates over all types except specified exclusions.
+Iterates over all types except specified exclusion(s).
 `types` can be a string or array of strings.
 If cb is provided, iterate over types except exclusions and return results.
 Else return modified types object.